yapixel/Sultan_KernelSU_SUSFS/README.md

 # Disclaimer

 Flashing this kernel will void your warranty, and there is always a risk of bricking your device.
-Please make sure to back up your data and ensure you understand the risks before proceeding.
+Please make sure to back up your data and ensure you understand the ribefore proceeding.

 **Proceed at your own risk!**